ramyavyshnavi/Electricity-consumption-patterns/README.md

+# Plugging into the future: An exploration of electricity consumption patterns project
 # Abstract

 Understanding energy consumption patterns is vital in an industry, that of the distribution of electrical energy, which is very much limited by infrastructural capacity.